-Staff should share low-level concerns in confidence with the Headteacher who will record all concerns.
+Staff should share low-level concerns in confidence with any of the DSL's in school.

-Low-level concerns about the headteacher should be reported to the chair of governors via phone or email.
+Low-level concerns about the headteacher should be reported to the chair of governors.
+This can be by a phone call or an email.